lsds/sgx-spark/SgxREADME.md

         sgx-spark$ ./driver-enclave.sh

 - Finally, submit a Spark job.
-The result will be output in the process the we started just before.
+The result will be output in the process we started just before.

     - WordCount